What is a Cycle Breaker?

 I can help.
 I will help you find clarity on what serves you and what doesn’t.
 I can help you strengthen your confidence in your ability to have healthy relationships and know what is right for you.

-The first step to working together is to schedule a free 20 minute phone consultation.
+If you are ready to get started, the first step to working together is to schedule a free 20 minute consultation.
 Investing your time, money, and emotional energy into therapy or coaching is a big deal.
-It’s an investment in yourself, your health, and your well-being.
+It’s an investment in yourself and your wellbeing.
 It’s important that you make this investment with trust and confidence that working together is a good fit.
-This is why I offer a 20 minute phone consultation.
+This is why I offer a 20 minute consultation.
 During this time we can identify your needs and answer any questions that you have about working together.

 Hanna Woody is a Licensed Clinical Mental Health Counselor in Asheville, North Carolina.
 She has over 12 years of professional counseling experience and specializes in breaking cycles of intergenerational trauma, childhood trauma, and the Enneagram.
 Certified in the Embodiment Tradition, she has over 150 hours of training and teaching experience.
 Hanna is in private practice and provides online mental health therapy, Enneagram coaching, and Enneagram training.